British government shakes up pensions and savings

-LONDON British savers will be given more access to their pension pots and allowed to put away more money tax-free, in what the UK Chancellor of Exchequer said was the biggest shake up in pensions in nearly a century.
+LONDON, March 19 British savers will be given more access to their pension pots and allowed to put away more money tax-free, in what the UK finance minister said was the biggest shake up in pensions in nearly a century.

 George Osborne's announcement on Wednesday that retirees will not have to buy annuities and be allowed to take more money from their pension pots as a lump sum sent annuity providers sharply lower in a flat FTSE 100 share index.

-"Pensioners will have complete freedom to draw down as much or as little of their pension pot as they want, anytime they want," he told the Commons in an annual budget speech.
+"Pensioners will have complete freedom to draw down as much or as little of their pension pot as they want, anytime they want," he told the House of Commons in an annual budget speech.

 "Let me be clear: no one will have to buy an annuity."

-That perception sent shares in Legal & General, which according to Bank of America Merrill Lynch makes a quarter of its core profits from annuities, heading for its biggest daily fall in five years as its shares dived 8.4 percent.
+That perception sent shares in Legal & General, which according to Bank of America Merrill Lynch makes a quarter of its core profits from annuities, heading for its biggest daily fall in five years as shares dived 8 percent at 1618 GMT.
 The shares were the biggest loser in the FTSE 100.

-Aviva's shares close down over 5 percent, while shares in Standard Life lost over 3 percent and Prudential's fell more than 2 percent.
+Aviva's shares were down over 7 percent, while shares in Standard Life over 3 percent lower and Prudential's lost almost 3 percent.

-Britain's big insurers insisted their businesses were diverse enough to withstand any long term hit to annuity sales.

-L&G said that because of its fund management business and the Cofunds investment distribution platform, it would be a beneficiary of the higher savings the reforms are aiming for.

 Osborne called his shakeup the "most far-reaching reform" to pensions since 1921, aiming to encourage more people to fund their own retirement as the government seeks to reverse the damage caused to savings by record low interest rates since the financial crisis.